Bayesian experimental design without posterior calculations: an adversarial approach: Introduction

 We illustrate our methods on a simple Poisson model where optimal designs can be derived analytically (Section \ref{sec:illustration}).
-We provide a detailed simulation study on a pharmacokinetic model (Section \ref{sec:pk}) showing our adversarial approach produces a sensible design and is at least 10 times faster than competing methods.
+We provide a detailed simulation study on a pharmacokinetic model (Section \ref{sec:pk}), showing our adversarial approach produces a sensible design and is at least 10 times faster than competing methods.
 We also present a geostatistical regression example, where hundreds of design choices can be optimised in under a minute (Section \ref{sec:geostat}).
 Code for these examples is available at \url{https://github.com/dennisprangle/AdversarialDesignCode}.
 All examples were run on a desktop PC with 12 CPU cores.
 Our conclusion, Section \ref{sec:discussion}, summarises our findings and recommendations to implement our methods.
-It also discusses limitations of our work, including the requirement of tractable Fisher information, and future research directions to address these.
+It also discusses limitations of our work, and future research directions to address these, including a discussion of the intractable Fisher information case (detailed further in the appendices).